FrederikTobner/Cellox/README.md

 Cellox is a dynamically typed, object oriented, high-level scripting language.

 Cellox is currently in an experimental state.
-Some of the language features that are currently included (especially native functions), might change or not be include in the upcoming versions of the interpreter.
+Some of the language features that are currently included (especially native functions), might change or not be included in the upcoming versions of the interpreter.

 ## Values